 It is my hope that through personal exploration, facing our fears, value-based behavior, and a heavy dose of self-love, I can help guide others towards a more wholehearted and authentic way of living.
 And hopefully make their journey through life a bit more light-hearted.

 Fernanda specializes in ACT and mindfulness-based psychotherapy, working to link the mind and body throughout the healing process, while infusing her therapeutic work with the healing aspects of meditation and present-moment awareness.
 She focuses heavily on self-compassion, and on co-creating an authentic and value-focused life with her clients.

 She received her Bachelor's degree in Psychology at UTSA, and her Masters in Counseling at St. Edward's University in Austin, Texas.
 She has gone on to build her private practice at Austin Mindfulness Center, where she has been seeing clients since 2013.

-She participated in the ACT II weekend-intensive training led by Steven C. Hayes in 2015, and is grateful to her supervisor and founder of Austin Mindfulness Center, Jiovann for his years of active guidance within the ACT modality and framework.
+She completed an ACT II weekend-intensive training led by Steven C. Hayes in 2015, and completed a Compassionate Mind (CFT) training led by Laura Silberstein-Tirch, PsyD and Dennis Tirch, PhD in July of 2017.
+She is grateful to her supervisor and founder of Austin Mindfulness Center, Jiovann for his years of active guidance within the ACT modality and framework.

 Fernanda is also an RYT-200, certified through the Wanderlust Teacher Training program, a Yoga Alliance approved program.
 She specializes in vinyasa flow, with a love for mindfulness meditation, creative sequencing, and dynamic movement.